+The Caribbean is known for its cocktails and other types of drinks.
+This Caribbean Drink Guide will take you through some of the most popular ones.
 The Caribbean is home to beautiful white sandy beaches, blue sea, and arguably the best tasting rum in the world!
 This tropical paradise is the inspiration for many famous and colorful rum-based delights that quench the thirst.

 There are many mouthwatering cocktails to enjoy Caribbean style.
 Whether you’re shaking up a refreshing drink ready for a sunny afternoon at home or wanting to impress your friends at your next get together, you need to know your Mojitos from your punches!